priyanshoon/priyanshoon.github.io/content/posts/curls-better.md

 ![](/use-curl-better/first.png)

 ### GET and show me the response headers: \
-This will show us the headers content of the network
+This will show us the headers content of the network with body.
 {{< highlight fish >}}
 curl -i https://example.com/
 {{< /highlight >}}